graciellehigino/ms_range_interactions/manuscript.md

 We used the Serengeti food web dataset compiled by Baskerville *et al*.
 [-@Baskerville2011SpaGui], which comprises carnivores, herbivores, and plants from Tanzania.
-The Serengeti ecosystem has been extensively studied and its foodweb is one of the most complete we have to date, including primary producers identified to the species level [@Baskerville2011SpaGui].
+The Serengeti ecosystem has been extensively studied and its food web is one of the most complete we have to date, including primary producers identified to the species level [@Baskerville2011SpaGui].
 We used these interactions to refine occurrence maps of carnivores, locally excluding them wherever a herbivore was not present.
 We also explored the differences between